The precise tail behavior of the total progeny of a killed branching random walk: Proofs of the technical lemmas

 Repeating the same argument as before, we get that

 by (\ref{est7sub}).
 According to (\ref{cxm1}), we get the same estimate for $C(x, m)$, which proves the case $m=\gamma/b$.

 It remains to deal with the case $ m > \gamma/b$.
-Let $m_1 := \lfloor \gamma/b \rfloor+1 $ be the least integer larger than $\gamma/b$ and assume that $\eee[a_1^{m_1}] <\infty$, $\eee [ e^{ b (m_1-1) S_1}] < \infty$.
-We check that (\ref{est9sub}) is satisfied for $m=m_1$: applying (\ref{bxkxk}) and using the already proved results for $A(x, m_1-r)$ (since $m_1-r \le \gamma/b$), we get that $B(x, m_1) $ is bounded by
+Let $m_1:= \lfloor\gamma/b \rfloor+1 $ be the least integer larger than $\gamma/b$ and assume that $\eee[a_1^{m_1}] <\infty$, $\eee[ e^{ b (m_1-1) S_1}] < \infty$.
+We check that (\ref{est9sub}) is satisfied for $m=m_1$: applying (\ref{bxkxk}) and using the already proved results for $A(x, m_1-r)$ (since $m_1-r \le\gamma/b$), we get that $B(x, m_1) $ is bounded by

-(the extra 1 in the power comes from the possible $m_1-1=\gamma/b$).
-As before, we get that by applying (\ref{est7sub}).
+(the extra 1 in the power comes from the possibility that $m_1-1=\gamma/b$).
+As before, we get that

+by applying (\ref{est7sub}).
 The same estimate holds for $C(x, m_1)$ by using (\ref{c1+l-x}).
 This proves that (\ref{est9sub}) holds for $m=m_1$.
-The other $m> m_1$ can be treated by induction on $m$ and by using the same arguments as before, we omit the details. $\Box$
+The other $m> m_1$ can be treated by induction on $m$, and by using the same arguments as before, we omit the details. \end{pf*}